 5) THROWS

 In kick jitsu it is allowed to seize and throw the opponent in any way, but not during a finalization.
-It is not allowed to throw one’s opponent straight down vertically on his/her head or neck (head first) or causing him/her to fall on knees.
+It is not allowed to throw one’s opponent straight down vertically on his/her head or neck or causing him/her to fall on knees.
 Throws started from within the area of the square are valid even if they end outside of it.
 A technical projection assigns 2 points.
 If both feet are off the ground the points are three.
-In anycase, every timean athlete touches the tatami with a third support, a point is awardered to the opponent.
-The some thing happens in an attempt to project in a fall fails.

 6) IMMOBILIZATION

 In kick jitsu it is allowed to pin the opponent on the mat in any way, but only the fighter who gains a position of advantage will obtain points.
-The immobilization must last 10 seconds ( 5 seconds to begin the count and 5 seconds of referee’s count ).
-If a fighter who is lying face down gets up on all fours (knees and hands) he is no longer considered immobilized.
+The immobilization must last 10 seconds ( 5 seconds of clinch to begin the count and 5 seconds of referee’s count ).
+If a fighter who is lying face down gets up on all fours (knees and hands) the count stop but the fight continues without interruption.
 If an immobilized combatant gets completely out of the inner fighting area the count must be stopped.
 The rear mount is the only case when the opponent in the lower position scores immobilization points.
-If during immobilization the fighter changes his position but he is still immobilized the referee continues to count.
+If during immobilization the fighter changes his position but he is still immobilizing the referee continues to count.
 Points are awarded based on final position.

 7) FINALIZATION